Finding Undervalued Homes in Ames, IA

 We split the features in the dataset into three main attribute types to be handled in our analysis differently: there were 20 Ordinal features (such as Overall Quality, a rating between 1 and 10), 25 Categorical features (such as the names of the neighborhoods), and 36 Numeric features (such as the area, in square feet, of the home’s garage).
 We also added our new feature, Sale Price per Gross Living Area, which was our target variable for prediction & defined as the home’s Sale Price divided by the Gross Living Area.

-The next step was to clean the data and deal with null values.
-The two tables below show the percent to total observations for each feature that nulls represent in the data.
+Then, the next step was to clean the data and deal with null values.
+Shown below, there are two tables that show the percent to total observations for each feature that nulls represent in the data.
 The main features of concern when dealing with numeric features were Lot Frontage and Garage Year Built.
 For Lot Frontage nulls, we imputed the median Lot Frontage values by Neighborhood, and filled missing values with that calculated number.
-For Garage Year Built, in order to not skew data, we set the median value by the Home Year Built, which in observations with both values, were closely correlated.
+And with Garage Year Built, in order to not skew data, we set the median value by the Home Year Built, which in observations with both values, were closely correlated.

 For categorical null values, we consulted the dataset’s data dictionary, where it was stated that for these features, if an observation was null, the home did not have the specific feature, and nulls were set to ‘NoneListed.’